JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 internally by `f(tmp7)` for the same reasons, for *12 arrays in all*.
 The resulting `X = ...` expression does *not* update `X` in-place, but rather makes the variable `X` "point" to a new array returned by `f(tmp7)`, discarding the old array `X`.
-All of these arrays are eventually deallocated by Julia's garbage collector, but in the meantime it wastes a lot of memory (more than an order of magnitude!)
+All of these extra arrays are eventually deallocated by Julia's garbage collector, but in the meantime it wastes a lot of memory (more than an order of magnitude!)